CH3COOH/Softbuild.Media/README.md

 WriteableBitmapEffector
 =======================

-WriteableBitmapEffector is WriteableBitmap Effector for Windows Store apps / Windows Phone apps.
+WriteableBitmapEffector is WriteableBitmap Effector for Windows Store apps / Windows Phone apps / Xamarin.iOS.

-Using SoftbuildLibrary on Metro Style Apps
+Using SoftbuildLibrary on Windows Store apps
 ----------------------------------------

  *  This source repository includes WriteableBitmap effector so that you can get started easily!
 More documents you can see on [this article(English)](http://d.hatena.ne.jp/ch3cooh393/20120810/1344588939) or [Japanese article](http://d.hatena.ne.jp/ch3cooh393/20120810/1344587748).